mazintaha49/open-source-arabic-sentiment-analysis/README.md

 # open-source-arabic-sentiment-analysis

-this is an open source code arabic sentiment analysis, using naive bayes method. as part of the research thesis:
+This is an open source code arabic sentiment analysis, using naive bayes method. as part of the research thesis:
 Mazin M. Taha:
 Open Source Arabic Sentiment Analysis using Naive Bayes.
+Almughtaribeen University, Khartoum, Sudan

-the dataset is also open source, and is credited to the following ressearch paper:
+The dataset is also open source, and is credited to the following ressearch paper:
 Nawaf A. Abdulla1, Nizar A. Ahmed2, Mohammed A. Shehab3 and Mahmoud Al-Ayyoub4:
 Arabic Sentiment Analysis:Lexicon-based and Corpus-based.